 - priority access to government funded services; and

 Wanslea Family Services (Wanslea), a Western Australian (WA) non-government organisation, will deliver the intensive case management service in metropolitan Perth and the Peel, Wheatbelt and South West regions of WA.

-The Trial is a collaborative effort of the Department of Social Services, the WA Department for Child Protection and Family Support, and Wanslea.
+The Trial is a collaborative effort of the Department of Social Services, the WA Department of Communities, Child Protection and Family Support (CCPFS), and Wanslea.